Tormsdale

 Introduction

-The original application submitted to the Scottish Government’s Energy Consents Unit (ECU Ref.
-00003335) in October 2021 was to install and operate a project consisting of 12 wind turbines and associated infrastructure.
-Following consultation through the application process, the design of the project has been amended and now comprises up to 10 turbines, with a generation capacity exceeding 50 MW, including associated infrastructure, and an approximately 25 MW capacity battery energy storage facility.
+The original application was submitted to the Scottish Government’s Energy Consents Unit (ECU Ref.
+00003335) in October 2021 to install and operate a project consisting of 12 wind turbines and associated infrastructure.
+Following consultation through the application process, the design of the project has been amended twice and now comprises 9 turbines, a battery energy storage facility, and associated infrastructure.

 Location Plan